cart Shopping cart You have 0 items Checkout

 Is there a minimum order?

-There is no minimum order – you can buy one or more pieces every time you visit our site, adding to your collection each time - and no charge for courier delivery within New Zealand each time.
+There is no minimum order – you can buy one or more pieces every time you visit our site, adding to your collection each time - and there is no charge for courier delivery within New Zealand.
+We courier throughout NZ and also internationally to many countries.

 What are your payment options?